tim-qtp/mbti-ai-town-1/README.md

 `bash
     ./convex-local-backend
     `
-And in the second terminal simply Configuring Socat, Launch AI Town.
+And in the second terminal simply Configuring Socat, Launch.

 ## Windows Installation